codinsonn/codinsonn.dev/packages/@aetherspace/navigation/AetherPage/README.md

 ## Creating a "DataBridge" for Linking Routes to GraphQL Query Resolvers

 Like you saw in the example above, we use a `screenConfig` object to bundle the GraphQL query, variables, and data fetcher together.
-This is then used by the `useAetherRoute` hook to fetch the data for the screen.
+This is then used by the `useAetherRouteData` hook to fetch the data for the screen.

 Ideally, these are extendable and composable, so that you can create a "DataBridge" between your GraphQL API and your routes.
 This is what the `createDataBridge()` function is for: